A Comprehensive Guide to Commonly Used Terms

 1. Marketing Terms

-- SEO (Search Engine Optimization): The process of optimizing a website to rank higher on search engine results pages (SERPs) and attract organic traffic.
+- SEO (Search Engine Optimization): The process of optimizing a website to rank higher in search engine results and attract organic traffic.

 - CTR (Click-Through Rate): The percentage of users who click on a link after seeing it, often used to measure the effectiveness of ads or email campaigns.